|On the face of it, a Y-DNA STR haplotype appears to be just a string

 the latter can be the case, it is not irrelevant to test a brother, father,

 or first cousin.
-Anyone with a private mutation should test cousins
+I urge anyone with a private mutation to test

 4. Branch Markers.
 These are marker values shared